 Contribution of services are recognised only when the fair value can be determined reliably and the services would be purchased if they had not been donated.
-The Hospital receives Financial Accounting, Taxation, Payroll, Accounts Payable and Accounts Receivable services from Shared Services SA free of charge valued at \$3.567 million (\$3.484 million) and ICT (information and communication technology) services from Department of the Premier and Cabinet valued at \$1.091 million (\$ Nil), following Cabinet's approval to cease intra-government charging.
-Contribution of services are recognised only when a fair value can be determined reliably and the services would be purchased if they had not been donated.
+The Hospital receives Financial Accounting, Taxation, Payroll, Accounts Payable and Accounts Receivable services from Shared Services SA free of charge valued at \$3.545 million (\$3.567 million) and ICT (information and communication technology) services from Department of the Premier and Cabinet valued at \$1.118 million (\$1.091 million), following Cabinet's approval to cease intra-government charging.

-In addition, although not recognised, the Hospital receives volunteer services from the Lyell McEwin Volunteers Association.
-There are around 600 volunteers who provide patient and staff support services to individuals using the Hospital's services.
+In addition, although not recognised, the Hospital receives volunteer services from the Northern Healthcare Volunteer Association.
+There are over 550 volunteers who provide patient and staff support services to individuals using the Hospital's services.
 The services include but not limited to: childcare, respite care, transport, therapeutic activities, patient liaison, gift shop and café support.